-Studies are inconclusive as to just what exactly causes macular degeneration, however some risk factors that have been defined are age, family history of AMD, race, gender or the existence of AMD in one eye.
+Studies are inconclusive as to just what exactly causes macular degeneration.
+However, some risk factors include age, family history of AMD, race, gender, or the existence of AMD in the other eye.

-Macular degeneration most commonly occurs in individuals over 50 years of age and is especially common amongst those with a familial history of AMD.
-Caucasians and females are also at a higher risk of AMD though it is found among men as well as members of other races.
+Macular degeneration most commonly occurs in individuals over 50 years of age.
+It is especially common amongst those with a familial history of AMD.
+Caucasians and females are also at a higher risk of AMD.
+However, it is found among men as well as members of other races.

 It is also important to know that the presence of AMD in one eye substantially raises the risk of it occurring in the other.

-While those elements are beyond an individual’s control, other lifestyle factors exist which can be managed or altered in order to prevent or delay the onset of age-related macular degeneration.
+These elements are beyond an individual’s control.
+But, you can manage other lifestyle factors in order to prevent or delay the onset of age-related macular degeneration.

 For example, smoking increases the risk of AMD, especially for those that are already genetically at risk.
-Quitting smoking is a great first step in decreasing the risk of AMD as smoking causes damage that can contribute to the development and progression of the disease.
+Quitting smoking is a great first step in decreasing the risk of AMD.
+Smoking causes damage that can contribute to the development and progression of the disease.

 Poor diet and extreme obesity are other manageable factors in reducing the risk of AMD.
 Eating a diet high in fruit and vegetables is important for general health, as well as eye-health improvements.

 If you detect symptoms of age-related macular degeneration, your first step should be to seek out a proper diagnosis from an eye doctor.
 One symptom to look out for is blurry distance and/or reading vision.
 Another is the need for increasingly bright light to see up close.
 More to look out for include difficulty in recognizing people’s faces.
 A final symptom consists of a blank or blurry spot in your central vision.